monzo/docs/source/includes/_attachments.md

 ## Register attachment

 Once you have obtained a URL for an attachment, either by uploading to the `upload_url` obtained from the `upload` endpoint above or by hosting a remote image, this URL can then be registered against a transaction.
-Once an attachment is registered against a transaction this will be displayed on the detail page of a transaction within the Mondo app.
+Once an attachment is registered against a transaction this will be displayed on the detail page of a transaction within the Monzo app.

 ```shell
 $ http --form POST "https://api.getmondo.co.uk/attachment/register" \